anjackson/anjackson.github.io/content/blog/2015-05-08-let-them-emulate.md

 tags: ["Digital Preservation"]
 layout: post
 author: anj
+url: null
+aliases: null
+date: null
 ---

 On the first day of the [IIPC GA 2015](http://netpreserve.org/general-assembly/ga2015-schedule), the morning keynote was [Digital Vellum: Interacting with Digital Objects Over Centuries](http://netpreserve.org/sites/default/files/attachments/2015-IIPC-GA_Abstract_01_Cerf-Satya.pdf), presented by [Vint Cerf](http://research.google.com/pubs/author32412.html) and [Mahadev Satyanarayanan](http://www.cs.cmu.edu/~satya/).
-This included some more details and demonstrations of the proposed preservation solution [I blogged about before]({{ site.baseurl }}/2015/03/09/vellum), so I thought it was worth returning to the subject now that I know a little more about it.
+This included some more details and demonstrations of the proposed preservation solution [I blogged about before](/2015/03/09/vellum), so I thought it was worth returning to the subject now that I know a little more about it.

 <!--break-->